mongodb/docs/source/includes/access-mongodump-collections.rst

-To run :program:`mongodump` against a MongoDB deployment that has :doc:`access control </core/authorization>` enabled, you must have privileges that grant :authaction:`find` action for each database to back up.
+To run :binary:`~bin.mongodump` against a MongoDB deployment that has :doc:`access control </core/authorization>` enabled, you must have privileges that grant :authaction:`find` action for each database to back up.
 The built-in :authrole:`backup` role provides the required